AkashRajpurohit/git-sync/README.md

 ## Why `git-sync`?

 Remember when `@defunkt` [GitHub account got banned?](https://twitter.com/defunkt/status/1754610843361362360) Well, he is the co-founder of GitHub so he did get this account un-banned but what if you are not that lucky?
-What if you are not the co-founder of GitHub?
-What if you are not even a GitHub employee.
+Recently I have seen many developers getting their GitHub account banned and losing access to their repositories.
+Some may be able to recover their account (but there is delay in that) and some may not be able to recover their account at all.

 With the increasing reliance on cloud-based repository hosting services like GitHub, it's crucial to have a backup plan.
 While GitHub is highly reliable, unexpected events like account bans, outages, or accidental deletions can occur.